 Course Pre-requisites

-Interest in developing practitioner level continuous improvement skills
+An interest in developing practitioner-level continuous improvement capability.

 Exam and Certification